ivannissimrch/ivannissimrch/README.md

 # Hello, I'm Ivan Rebolledo

 Welcome to my GitHub!
-I'm a self-taught **Front-End Developer** I enjoy building real-world applications using modern web technologies.
+I'm a self-taught **Front-End Developer** passionate about building scalable and maintainable real-world applications using modern web technologies like **React** and **TypeScript**.
+I have 8 months of experience in collaborative Agile environments at Chingu.

 ---